shohiebsense/shohiebsense.github.io/_posts/2022-08-15-Emitting-An-Entity-From-Different-Source-Of-Truth-Using-MutableSharedFlow.md

  ```

  If it's in the same structure of calling class, then, there's no need, the ability will be wasted anyway.
 Just handle it in the calling function class.
- If it's similar to that case up there, then proceed to make a cleaner, lazier way
+ If it's similar to that case up there, then proceed to make a cleaner, lazier way like as follows

  1. Make an Interface that contains a desired MutableSharedFlow<YourDesiredEntityToEmit>
  2. Implements both the entity that has source to emit and the entity that collects it with that Interface